Dominic Jeeva

 Dominic Jeeva டொமினிக் ஜீவா; 27 June 1927 – 28 January 2021) was a Sri Lankan Tamil author.
 Jeeva was for a period of time forgotten as a writer.
 He first became known to non-Tamil speaking readers after a review of his short story collection Pathukai.

 Early life

-His career began as a beautician in Jaffna, Sri Lanka.
+Jeeva began as a barber in Jaffna, Sri Lanka.
 At that time, he was fascinated by Mahatma Gandhi, and the policies of Indian Congress Party.
 During this period he became acquainted with Tampo Rajagopal, who inspired him to read books, taught him to write and introduced him to other writers such as S. Ponnumdurai (author of the novel Sadangu).
-Later, Jeeva leaned towards leftist political movements and spoke in trade union meetings.
-He wrote his first story while working at the beauty parlour.
-He stated that the "beauty parlour is his university" and often praised Rajagopal as his mentor.
+Later, Jeeva leaned towards Communist party ideals and spoke in trade union meetings.
+He wrote his first story while working at the barber saloon.
+He stated that the "barber shop is his university" and often praised Rajagopal as his mentor.